Things to see and do - Salisbury

 33 The Close GB - Salisbury SP1 2EJ

 Built between 1220-1258, Salisbury Cathedral epitomises Early English architecture at its best and purest.
-Heightening of the tower and the construction of the 123 m-high spire were part of a second phase (1334-1380), conceived largely by Elias of D..
+Heightening of the tower and the construction of the 123 m-high spire were part of a second phase (1334-1380).
+The weight of the spire was such..

 Through a fine 18C wrought iron gateway and front door, above which stands the stone-carved coat of arms of Charles Mompesson (who built the house in 1701), is a well-furnished interior set against Baroque plasterwork with a masterly oak staircase bu..